DSXiangLi/DecryptPrompt/README.md

 - Adding Conditional Control to Text-to-Image Diffusion Models
 - Ferret-UI: Grounded Mobile UI Understanding with Multimodal LLMs
 - ShowUI: One Vision-Language-Action Model for GUI Visual Agent
+- Flamingo: a Visual Language Model for Few-Shot Learning
+- Segment Anything
+- Monkey : Image Resolution and Text Label Are Important Things for Large Multi-modal Models
+- Learning Transferable Visual Models From Natural Language Supervision
+- AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE
+- Qwen-VL: A Versatile Vision-Language Model for Understanding, Localization, Text Reading, and Beyond
+- InternVL: Scaling up Vision Foundation Models and Aligning for Generic Visual-Linguistic Tasks
+- Vary: Scaling up the Vision Vocabulary for Large Vision-Language Models
 ### 综述
 - A Survey of Large Language Models
 - Pre-train, Prompt, and Predict: A Systematic Survey of Prompting Methods in Natural Language Processing :star: